LongxiZhou/Pulmonary-Embolism-Diagnosis-on-Non-contrast-CT/README.md

 ---
 ### How Well-Calibrated is SPEA?

-SPEA's predictions are not just interpretable—they are also **exceptionally well-calibrated**.
+SPTA's predictions are not just interpretable—they are also **exceptionally well-calibrated**.
 In our prospective study, the recalibrated probability mapping achieved:
 - **Expected Calibration Error (ECE)**: ~1%

 **ECE** reflects the average deviation between predicted probabilities and actual event frequencies.
-For example, if SPEA assigns an 80% PE probability across a group of patients, an ECE of 0.0258 suggests that the actual rate of PE among those patients would fall between approximately 79% and 81%.
+For example, if SPTA assigns an 80% PE probability across a group of patients, an ECE of 0.0258 suggests that the actual rate of PE among those patients would fall between approximately 79% and 81%.

 By contrast, AI models in medical image classification typically show **ECEs between 10% and 40%**, indicating poor probability calibration.
 This gap highlights why **posterior calibration is critical**: models with poor ECEs may give confident but unreliable probabilities, making clinical decisions risky.